mmmangooo/Milestone-Project2/README.md

   and the info window then showing a different information.
 This information would consist of the length and terrain difficulty of that starting point.
   However, this proved to be too difficult to achieve (see more details in "known bugs"-section).
 The design was therefor changed, so that the information about the hiking trails available from each starting point is instead displayed in the info page of each location.

 * The contact-button for opening contact form was originally placed in bottom-left corner to create F-shaped reading pattern on the page, and it was fixed to the screen to follow the user when scrolling.
 However, this proved to clutter the pages, particularly on smaller screens, and hide the important content on page.
   Therefore the contact-button was moved to the footer and staying at the bottom while user scrolls.

-## Acceptance Criteria
+## Acceptance Criteria for each user story

+ 1. As a first time user, I want to quickly get an overview of what this site is for

+* The first page the user enters displays easily understandable information about the purpose of the site

+ 2. As a hiker with children, I want to easily find suitable hiking trails in the area of Södertörn

+* Map clearly displayed on map page, easy for the user to find
+* Pins clearly displayed on the map
+* Information about each location displayed on click on the pins on the map

+ 3. As a hiker with children, I want to find out if the starting points/hiking trails provide access to:
+ * Prepared fireplaces so I can make warm food for myself and the children
+ * Toilets or portable toilets
+ * Wind shelters if it starts to rain heavily or becomes very windy and the children needs shelter to stay warm
+ * Hiking trails that you can walk with a child in stroller
+ * Hiking trails with a length that is suitable for my childrens age and stamina

+* Infowindows that open when the user clicks the map displays icon showing if the location provides access to prepared fireplaces, toilets, wind shelters and trails that you can walk with a stroller
+* Infowindows contain link to info page where the user gets information about the lengths of the hiking trails available from that location

+ 4. As a hiker with children, I want to be able to find more in-depth information about and some pictures of the different trails and starting points so I can show them to my children and spark their interest in going there

+* The info pages for each location shows more in-depth information about the location, and images
+* The info pages are available both from the navigation bar accessible from all pages except landing page, and from link in infowindow

+ 5. As a user, I want to be able to contact the website administrator to alert them if something on the site is not working, or to suggest another starting point to be added to the site.

+* A contact button is available in the footer on all pages except for landing page
+* Clicking the contact button opens up a modal containing a contact form that when user fills it out and clicks send, it sends an email to the site owner

 ## Features

-Every page contains a navigation bar and a logo with link to start page, which both are fixed to the top to stay visible if user scrolls the page.
+Every page contains a navigation bar and a logo with link to start page, which both stays at the top of the page when user scrolls, as not to be in the way of the content on page or make it hard for the user to access the map.
+Since the pages aren't very long, the user still has easy access to navigation.
-The purpose of these features is to provide easily accessible navigation regardless of where the user is on the site.
 The navigation bar collapses to hamburger menu on smaller screens to ensure responsiveness.
-Each page also contains a footer with copyright information.
+Each page (apart from landing page) also contains a footer with copyright information and a contact button which on click opens contact modal.

 ### Index/landing
 The index/landing page features a background image of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site
 (which is to encourage people to go hiking with children) through this visual impression of a hiking activity together.
-In the middle of the landing overlay is the name of the site and a short sentence explaining the functionality of the site, to immediately tell the user what this site is.
+In the middle of the landing overlay is the name of the site and a short sentence explaining the functionality of the site, to immediately tell the user what this site is for.
 Below the name is an invite to enter the page, with a colorful logo of a child hiking.
 The purpose of this is to create a welcoming feeling, and the icon is chosen to enhance the impression of this site as being aimed at parents and families with children, as well as creating a feeling of playfulness.
 When this link is clicked, the user is taken to the home/map page.